 Mortgage Ready in 36 Months: 8 Savvy Saving Tips For First Time Buyers

-When you’re just starting out, scraping together a deposit for your first home can seem like an impossible task.
+When you’re starting out, scraping together a deposit for a place to call your own can seem like an impossible task.

-With the cost of living in Ireland now at an all-time high, we understand that money seems to just evaporate from your bank account.
-It’s easy to feel defeated.
+Certainly, with the cost of living in Ireland at an all-time high it’s like money just evaporates from your bank account.

 Currently, the average house price across Ireland is €236,287.

-As a first-time buyer, you’ll need a deposit of 10% saved up to be eligible for a mortgage.
+As a first-time buyer, you’ll need a deposit of 10% to be eligible for a mortgage.

 It’s the kind of thing your snarkiest friend who inherited a fortune and never had to save a penny in his life rattles off down in the pub.